 For version 20.0 APR DRGs, the standard severity of illness level was comprehensively reviewed for all secondary diagnoses codes.
 There were a number of revisions introduced-the majority of which were to lower the standard severity of illness level.
 In situations where there was a great deal of variability within an ICD-9-CM diagnosis code, the approach was to lower the standard severity of illness level and then in later steps of Phase I, consider whether modifications to the standard severity of illness level are indicated based upon specific age ranges, APR DRGs, or non-OR procedures.
 For example, the secondary diagnosis code 51882 Other pulmonary insufficiency NEC includes a very specific and severe condition such as adult respiratory distress syndrome, but is sufficiently broad to include other much less severe forms of pulmonary insufficiency.
-Beginning with version 20.0, and continuing with 24.0, the secondary diagnosis lowers from extreme to moderate, but then in a later Phase I step adjusts the severity of illness level up to major if the patient receives mechanical ventilation <96 hours, and up to extreme if the patient receives mechanical ventilation 96+ hours.
+Beginning with version 20.0, the secondary diagnosis lowers from extreme to moderate, but then in a later Phase I step adjusts the severity of illness level up to major if the patient receives mechanical ventilation <96 hours, and up to extreme if the patient receives mechanical ventilation 96+ hours.
 The mechanical ventilation is an indicator of more severe pulmonary insufficiency and is often needed for patients with adult respiratory distress syndrome.

-For version 24.0 APR DRGs there are a total of 13,549 ICD-9-CM diagnoses codes.
-These codes are assigned to the following severity of illness levels: 8,745 minor, 3,009 moderate, 944 major, 851 extreme.
+For version 31.0 APR DRGs there are a total of 14,567 ICD-9-CM diagnoses codes.
+These codes are assigned to the following severity of illness levels: 9,385 minor, 3,266 moderate, 1,027 major, 889 extreme.